| QUESTIONS FROM A CHILDREN'S BOOK GROUP IN SAN FRANCISCO,

 cry ("blub").

-In your first school in England, even your teacher
+In your first school in England, even your teacherlaughed at your American ways.
+That is so mean!

 It was pretty mean, I think - thank you for saying that.
 A lot of English